templebay33/brimstone_reference/rpg.md

 While it can be tempting to gloss over an approach this simple, you might be pleasantly surprised how easily this one small change can increase the immersiveness of your campaign.
 Instead of adding new gameplay systems, rules, and components for increased immersion, I've found that this can all be achieved through the Travel Events themselves.
 For example, instead of adding a survival system requiring your Posse to eat food while traveling the region, a simple Travel Event can be shuffled into the mix which requires the Hero Posse to test their hunting/gathering skills or risk penalties due to malnourishment.
 Combining the expanded Travel Events module suggested by Horizons with the Persistent Town module, should provide increased immersion into your campaigns without much additional rules overhead.
 # Travel Encounters
+The addition of new Travel Encounters which expand the ones found in the core game has been explored in several fan expansions of Shadows of Brimstone to date.
+It's an obvious way to expand the variety in the game that has not yet been done officially by Flying Frog Productions for one reason or another.

+Horizons uses Travel Encounters as a kind of "glue" to bring all of the other concepts together.
+Instead of introducing new core game mechanics, Horizons relies on new random events peppered throughout the game as a vehicle to express new gameplay elements.

+One example ais the addition of outdoor random combat encounters.
+Instead of procedurally making checks as you progress across the map to determine if your heroes find themselves in an outdoor confrontation, a few random Travel Events are added into the mix which trigger a Fight when rolled.
+The same technique is used to trigger other gameplay elements like NPC Encounters and Mini-Games.

 # Open Adventure Missions